svin24/svin24.github.io/content/blog/A-culture-of-stability-and-reliability.md

 outputs: [html, gemtext]
 ---

-There's an idea which encounters a bizzare level of resistance from the broader software community: that software can be completed.
+There's an idea which encounters a bizarre level of resistance from the broader software community: that software can be completed.
 This resistance manifests in several forms, perhaps the most common being the notion that a git repository which doesn't receive many commits is abandoned or less worthwhile.
 For my part,